Box-Cox transformation is a statistical technique that transforms your target variable so that your data closely resembles a normal distribution.

 In many statistical techniques, we assume that the errors are normally distributed.
 This assumption allows us to construct confidence intervals and conduct hypothesis tests.
 By transforming your target variable, we can hopefully normalize our errors, if they are not already normal.

-Additionally, transforming our variables can improve the predictive power of our models because transformations can cut away white noise.
+Additionally, transforming our variables can improve the predictive power of our models because transformations can present white noise as a more normal distribution, limiting the impact of noise on the model’s performance.

 What Is Box-Cox Transformation and Target Variable?

 Box-Cox transformation is a statistical technique that involves transforming your target variable so that your data follows a normal distribution.
 A target variable is the variable in your analytical model that you are trying to estimate.
-Box-Cox transformation helps to improve the predictive power of your analytical model because it cuts away white noise.
+Box-Cox transformation helps to improve the predictive power of your analytical model when dealing with white noise.

 Suppose we had a beta distribution, where alpha equals one and beta equals three.
 If we plot this distribution, then it might look something like below: